Tips and Advice

 Always free and will not impact your credit score.

-A co-signer is someone who agrees to pay off the loan should you be unable to make the payments yourself.
+A cosigner agrees to pay off the loan if you cannot make the payments yourself.

 Instead, they are simply guaranteeing that the balance will be paid off.